 DATA freshmen sophomores juniors seniors; SET sample; IF (Rank = 1) THEN OUTPUT freshmen; IF (Rank = 2) THEN OUTPUT sophomores; IF (Rank = 3) THEN OUTPUT juniors; IF (Rank = 4) THEN OUTPUT seniors; RUN;

-Here, you can delete matching records from input dataset.
-It is also called self updating files in SAS.
+Here, you can delete matching records from the input dataset.
+It is also called self-updating files in SAS.
 The keyword ‘OUTPUT’, if you do not mention, then your input file will be updated.

 DATA New-Dataset-Name (OPTIONS); SET Old-Dataset-Name (OPTIONS); IF (insert conditions) THEN DELETE; RUN;

-You can see real time best example to delete matching records in input file using SAS.
+You can see a real-time best example to delete matching records in the input file using SAS.

 DATA sample_small; SET sample; IF (Rank = 1) THEN DELETE; RUN;

 Now, the ‘sample’ file does not contain records matching to Rank=1